EricXuWang/cv.github.io/content/publication/conference-paper-3/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Hugo Blox Builder Conference*
+publication: In *International Conference on Computing, Networking and Communications*
-publication_short: In *ICW*
+publication_short: In *ICNC*

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Renewable energy plays an essential role in the energy sector and reducing carbon emissions.
+Energy storage is the key to releasing the full potential of renewable energy because it offers grid flexibility to ensure uninterrupted power to consumers.
+As a result, monitoring the operation of energy storage systems and ensuring it functions properly are foremost.
+Because of data scarcity and privacy concerns, multiple energy storage systems can collectively identify battery failures in a federated manner.
+However, such a federated learning paradigm introduces vulnerability to the system.
+Compromised energy storage systems can provide malicious models to jeopardize the convergence and accuracy of the global model.
+In order to address this problem, we propose an autoencoder-backed malicious model detection framework for federated learning empowered energy storage systems.
+We construct an autoencoder to calculate the reconstruction error for each updated model.
+By thresholding the reconstruction error with a predefined value, we are able to identify the malicious model parameters and stop them from model aggregation.
+Real-world experiments show that the proposed countermeasure efficaciously detects compromised model updates under strong attacks and outperforms state-of-art defense schemes.

-# Summary.
+# # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []